vmware/versatile-data-kit/.github/ISSUE_TEMPLATE/bug_report.md

  - Version (e.g print output of `vdk version`)

 **Additional context**
 Add any other context about the problem here.
+Consider attaching logs if there are any.